This section explains terms you might have seen in other parts of this site or in communication you have received from creditors.

 - Definition: Complaints

 Depending on the issue, there are many different ways of making a complaint and procedures that need to be followed.
 Often the best place to start is with the organisation concerned by making the complaint directly through its own complaints procedure.
 If the complaint is still not resolved, there may be grounds to take the matter further.
 Some practices are governed by voluntary codes of practice, so find out if the company is a member of a trade association that could deal with the complaint.
-See also the Citizens Information Board’s section on Consumer Complaints.
+See also the target="_blank">Citizens Information’s section on Consumer Complaints.

 Other protections are the rights of the consumer by law and are enforced by regulatory bodies.
 For example, the Financial Regulator checks that businesses keep to the Consumer Protection Code and other laws.
 Under the Consumer Protection Code, businesses must have a written procedure in place for dealing with complaints and they must handle them quickly, efficiently and fairly.
 The Financial Regulator does not investigate individual complaints (that’s what the Financial Services Ombudsman does), but they may be interested in hearing about any bad business practices.